litagin02/my_whisper_finetune/README.md

 - `--original_repo_id`: The base model to fine-tune.
 Default: `openai/whisper-large-v3-turbo`.
 - `--repo_id`: The model name of the fine-tuned model.
 Default: `galgame-whisper-large-v3-turbo`.
 - `--no_freeze_encoder`: Flag to NOT freeze the encoder.
 Default: `False`, so by default the encoder is frozen.
 - `--batch_size`: The batch size.
-Default: `32`.
+Default: `32` (In my environment: RTX 4070 VRAM 12GB, this works and seems to be stable)
 - `--use_local_dataset`: Flag to use local dataset.
 Default: `False`.
-If you have already downloaded the entire dataset (in tar format), you can use this flag to use the local dataset.
+If you have already downloaded the entire dataset (in tar file format), you can use this flag to use the local dataset.
 - `--local_dataset_path`: The path to the local dataset in case you use the local dataset.
+Must contain `data` folder (containing all the tar files) as a subfolder.
 - `--num_eval_steps`: The number of samples (in terms of steps, maybe) to evaluate the model.
 Default: `25`, and the number of samples is `batch_size * num_eval_steps`.
 - `--push_to_hub` (store_true): Flag to push (backup) all the checkpoints to a private repository of 🤗.
 Default: `False`.
 Maybe you should have logged in to use it.
 - `--hub_model_id`: The repo_id to push the checkpoints.